Over 70% of Americans have general purpose credit cards.

 2. I Have No Credit History; Can I Still Get a Credit Card?

 This is a matter of shopping around and looking for a card that caters to those with little or no credit history.
 For example, cards that offer a low APR (Annual Percentage Rate) often take on borrowers in this circumstance.
+All loans also have an APR.

 There is also the option of a secured credit card that asks the applicant for a security deposit.